 Their level of attention to the environment is very low.
 You can especially notice this in your home fish tank.
 If you tap on the glass, the sleeping fish will take some time to notice the noise.

 But, in the wild, the situation is a little bit different.
-Since the wild waters are really dangerous, most fish verities in the wild stay alert for any possible danger while sleeping, so a little motivation will remove them from the resting location immediately.
+Since the wild waters are really dangerous, most fish verities in the wild stay alert for any possible danger while sleeping (sleep deprivation), so a little motivation will remove them from the resting location immediately.

 How many hours do fish sleep?